Chicken Stock

 Chicken Stock is made by simmering chicken bones, vegetables and aromatics in water for several hours.
 The liquid is then strained and what you are left with is the Chicken Stock.
 It is packed full of flavor and nutrients.
 You will see Chicken Stock and Chicken Broth used interchangeably.
 The difference is that stock is made with bones and broth is made with more meat.
 Both are delicious and can be used the same way.

-How do you use Chicken Stock
+How Do you Use Homemade Chicken Stock

 Chicken stock is used in a variety of ways.
 We all know that Chicken Stock is great to use for a base in soups.
 It is also great to use in making sauces, glazes and gravies.
 You will see a lot of sauce making with Chicken Stock in my recipes on this blog.
 Stock can also be used to sip when you are feeling ill.
 It is packed full of collagen, vitamins and minerals that are great for your body.